effiken/scDissector/README.md

 # scDissector
 scDissector is an exploratory data analysis tool for single-cell RNA-seq data implemented as R shiny app.

+Please contact Ephraim.Kenigsberg at mssm edu for additional information.

 ## Installation